down-dive/monstera/README.md

 ## Description

 This app is to help prevent domestic violence, It allows users to login and to discuss the issues that they are facing.
-Users can add friends and share their live location with them in case of emergency situation where they need help and they are not able to call 911 directly.
+Users can add friends and share their live location with them in case of emergency situation when they need help and they are not able to call 911 directly.

  ## Table of Contents